Codaea/digital-garden/posts/Cookbooks/Salt Fat Acid Heat/Salt/Salt.md

-**Quick Links**
+**Quick Links For This Page**
 - [[Salt#Salting Calendar]]

-you don’t always need a little salt, you might need a lot.
+> you don’t always need a little salt, you might need a lot.
 “He marched me back to the pot and added not one but three enormous palmfuls of kosher salt

 - Salt is really important
 - Don’t use more salt, use salt better.